Disclaimer: Nothing's mine.

 Hedwig's eye slipped shut again.

 I need to get out of this room and this house.
-He wrestled with a flash of Cretan sun, the echo of sweet lemon sorbet, and the scent of wild garlic.
+He wrestled with a flash of Cretan sun, the echo of sweet lemon sorbet on his tongue, and the scent of wild garlic.
 I need to be there again, with someone like her, somehow...

 The doorbell chimed.